Sitting on the Moon: Plot

 Songwriter Danny West wakes up with an unknown woman in a taxi outside the film studio Regent Pictures Inc. where he works.
 He remembers little from the night before.
 The woman is still asleep and Danny asks the driver to drop her off where they picked her up.

 Danny and songwriting colleague Mike are tasked with delivering a song to studio executive Tucker.

-Actress Polly Blair once walked out on Tucker, and now he won't even hire her for the chorus.
+Actress Polly Blair once walked out on Tucker, and now he will not even hire her for the chorus.
 Polly's friend Mattie offers moral support.
-Danny recognize Polly from when she chose his and Mike's song "Who Am I" for her movie "Fugitive Princess".
+Danny recognize Polly from when she chose his and Mike's song "Who Am I" for her movie Fugitive Princess.
 The song became a hit and was Danny's big break.
 Danny writes the song "Sitting on the Moon" for Polly and she performs it with Charlie Lane and his ensemble.

 Right before Danny and Polly's engagement party, Danny and Mike are fired from the film studio.
 Charlie has signed with a broadcaster from New York and wants Polly to come along, but she turns down the offer because she wants to stay with Danny.
 The woman from the taxi, Blossom, shows up at the party and says that she and Danny got married that night.
-She leaves, and soon thereafter a heartbroken Polly and Mattie leaves too.
+She leaves, and soon thereafter a heartbroken Polly and Mattie leave too.

-Blossom relays to Danny that she'll accept a divorce in exchange for $10,000 in cash.
+Blossom notifies Danny that she will accept a divorce in exchange for $10,000 in cash.
 Mike invites Danny to come along to New York, but Danny declines.

-Polly is successful on New York radio's "Happy Go Lucky Hour" and creates record sales.
+Polly is successful on New York radio's Happy Go Lucky Hour and generates record sales.
 Mike finds out that Charlie, who signed Polly to him, is making $3,500 but only paying Polly $100.